dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 Similarly, set the *Allowed Logout URLs*, which tell Auth Connect where to redirect to after the user logs out of Auth0.
 Again, use the “uniqueId://page” format.
 Usually, the app would redirect the user to a login page, so consider using “company-AppName://login.”

-Auth0 is now ready to use in our Ionic app.
+Auth0 is now ready to use in your Ionic app.

 ## Creating a new Ionic app